 Anything in a folder takes on the sharing permissions of the folder.
 To set your Form as anyone with the link can view you need to do this at the folder level.
 Create a new folder in Google Drive or utilize an existing folder in Google Drive.

 2. Sharing Permissions Should Allow View Access

-3. Create or Place Form in the Folder
+3. Create a Form in the Folder

 4. Copy the Edit URL